davetron5000/awesome-cli-ruby/README.md

 # Awesome Command Line Applications in Ruby

-Slides for my talk at RubyNation, March, 2011
+Slides for my talk at RubyNation, April, 2011

 # View